christophemarois/phptextpost/README.md

-# PHPTextPost 1.2.1
+# phpTextPost 1.3
 ### Description

-PHPTextPost is a lightweight, file-based and highly customizable news system that can also act as a blogroll.
-It features:

-* Automatic thumbnail system
-* Markdown formating
-* Page listing or optional scroll auto-loading
-* Permalinks for pages and posts
+**phpTextPost** is a lightweight, database-less blogging system with pagination and markdown formatting, that is super easy to install, integrate and customize.
+It also features automatic thumnailing and built-in pagination.

 ### Requirements

-PHP > 5 and GD 2.0+
+PHP > 5 and GD 2.0+.

+### Configuration

+There are several variables that can be changed in order to customize phpTextPost in `application/config.php`.

-### Installation
+### Customization and integration

 For an new installation (not using the provided template), include `parser.php` in a file contained in the same directory that holds `files/`, `images/` and `phptextpost/`.